The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Evergreen Show 2022.md

 *Chuck E. Cha Cha (Studio C, Weigl)
 *Easy Dance (Studio C, Weigl)

-## Showtape Scans / Images: ##
+<h2> Showtape Scans / Images: </h2>

-##Trivia:##
+<h2>Trivia:</h2>

 * This is the first domestic show to use the Evergreen format in which the same generic show would run in between seasonal and promotional events.
-* 'Chuck E.'s Middle Name' and 'Crochet All Day' is originally from Chuck E. Cheese's Show 2 2021 (Show 2 2021), 'Dream Big' is originally from Chuck E. Cheese's Show 5 2016 (Show 5 2016), 'Play All You Can Play' is originally from Chuck E. Cheese's Show 3 2019 (Show 3 2019), 'Jasper's Country Classic' is originally from Chuck E. Cheese's Show 3 2018 (Show 3 2018), 'Keep Drummin_ is originally from Chuck E. Cheese's Show 1 2016 (Show 1 2016), 'Barbara the Barnyard Barber' and 'El Rey Guitarrista' are originally from Chuck E. Cheese's Show 2 2020 (Show 2 2020).
+* 'Chuck E.'s Middle Name' and 'Crochet All Day' is originally from Chuck E. Cheese's Show 2 2021 (Show 2 2021), 'Dream Big' is originally from Chuck E. Cheese's Show 5 2016 (Show 5 2016), 'Play All You Can Play' is originally from Chuck E. Cheese's Show 3 2019 (Show 3 2019), 'Jasper's Country Classic' is originally from Chuck E. Cheese's Show 3 2018 (Show 3 2018), 'Keep Drummin'' is originally from Chuck E. Cheese's Show 1 2016 (Show 1 2016), 'Barbara the Barnyard Barber' and 'El Rey Guitarrista' are originally from Chuck E. Cheese's Show 2 2020 (Show 2 2020).
 * The Studio C Programming for Keep Drummin' was redone but only for the Animatronic.
 The programming was changed & added the gemini for Pasqually's Drumo solo all other lighting was kept the same from Chuck E. Cheese's Show 1 2016 (Show 1 2016).

 *Several parts of this show are reused from Chuck E. Cheese's Show 2 2021 (Show 2 2021) Such as the Skits 'Jasper's Country Classic', 'Crochet All Day', 'Chuck E.'s Middle Name' and 'El Rey Guitarrista' along with that three intermissions were reused from Chuck E. Cheese's Show 2 2021 (Show 2 2021) those being Danny “Tricycle”, Ants Ants Ants “Pinwheel” and No School Today “Marsupial”